WHAT IF THE CAREGIVER DIES FIRST?

 Meanwhile, Mary may grow frazzled and debilitated herself.
 She may have to give up a job to deal with this hassle.
 She may neglect her kids.
 She may endanger her relationship with her husband.
 In the Introduction, I said, “It’s Not about the Money (But It Is about the Money).”
 In cases like this, it may start out about the money, but in the end, it will be about the hassle.
 People would often happily give up their inheritance to be rid of the burdens which a death or disability has dropped in their lap.

-If you have questions about caregiving or how a living trust can benefit your family, attend one of our seminars for a FREE consultation.
+If you have questions about caregiving or how a living trust can benefit your family, attend one of our seminars.